epics-base/exampleJava/src/helloWorld/HELLOWORLD_README.txt

 2. pvAccessJava - for PVAccess
 3. pvDataJava   - for PVData
 4. pvIOCJava    - for JavaIOC rpc
+5. pvService    - for xmls that define a service
-5. exampleJava      - for the example java classes and config files.
+6. exampleJava      - for the example java classes and config files.

 SETUP
 -----